blueee04/blog/content/posts/2026-03-12-Attention-Mechanism-Bio.md

 ## Final Thoughts

 When I first dove into these papers, I thought I was just gathering random research.
 But the more I read, the more I realized they're not random at all.
-They're all pieces of a larger puzzle: **how do we build AI that understands biology as it actually is—dynamic, interconnected, and evolving?**
+They're all pieces of a larger puzzle: **how do we build AI that understands biology as it actually is dynamic, interconnected, and evolving?**

 If you're working on anything related to:
 - Neural networks